 - 3 tablespoons olive oil, divided

 - 1 package (6 ounces) long grain and wild rice mix

 - 2 celery ribs, chopped

 - 1/2 cup coarsely chopped pecan halves, toasted

 - 2 tablespoons minced fresh parsley

-- 1. In a large saucepan, combine the rice with contents of seasoning mix, broth, sage and thyme.
+- 2. In a large saucepan, combine rice with contents of seasoning mix, broth, sage and thyme.
 Bring to a boil.
-Reduce heat; cover and simmer for 23-25 minutes or until rice is tender and liquid is almost absorbed.
-Meanwhile, in a large skillet, saute celery and onion in oil until tender.
+Reduce heat; simmer, covered, until rice is tender and liquid is almost absorbed, 23-25 minutes.
+Meanwhile, in a large skillet, saute celery and onion in remaining oil until tender.
 Stir in cranberries, pecans and parsley.
-Remove from the heat.
+Remove from heat.
 Stir in rice mixture.

 - 3. Fill each squash half with about 1/2 cup rice mixture.
 Return to oven, uncovered, until rice is heated through and squash is tender, 12-15 minutes.
 Yield: 8 servings.